 San Francisco and New Orleans are regarded as the most beautiful cities in the United States with the most interesting tramways.
 Whichever you personally prefer, a full day in New Orleans today is undoubtedly the last highlight of this varied tour, and gives you ample time to explore the tramway system.
 If you did not do it in Memphis before, you also have another opportunity of a tour on Mississippi River by paddle-wheel steamer, and in the evening it is worthwhile to visit one of the many Jazz clubs, and to try Creole food in French Quarter.
 New Orleans (like San Francisco) features one of the few tramways in USA that survived the period of closures after the war.
 The only remaining tramway route is operated by the legendary Perley Thomas bogie cars of 1923 until today.
 Between 1988 and 2016 four more lines have been added, and as there were not enough historic trams available for obvious reasons, 80 replicas have been built in the company's own workshops.
 Hurricane Katrina has heavily demolished the tramway network and fleet in summer 2005, but everything has been repaired since then.
 Hotel accommodation in New Orleans.

 Saturday, Jun.
 16th, 2018.

 Very early airport transfer, and onward flight to Charlotte.
 The six-hour transit stop there may be used for a quick visit to the new heritage tram that was not yet opened at the time of our 2015 visit, and is to be replaced by a modern tramway in 2020.
 In the afternoon we fly American Airlines back to Frankfurt.

 Sunday, Jun.
 17th, 2018.

 The Tour Price Includes:

-* 4 nights accommodation with breakfast at good hotels in Stockholm und Tallinn, twin rooms with private facilities.
+* 20 nights accommodation at good hotels, twin rooms with private facilities.